gopaddle-io/configurator/README.md

 1. If you wish to contribute to configurator then check the issue tracker to see if you help out with any of them.
 2. If you notice a bug or have a useful feature in mind please raise an issue in the issue tracker so that the contributors can work on it and since it helps the community as a    whole (try labelling the issues so they get reviewed sooner).
 3. Create a separate feature branch for new enhancements you wish to add to Configurator.
-4. Join our discord community where we discuss open issues and help fellow contributors to contribute more easily.
+4. Join our discord community where we discuss open issues and help newcomers to contribute more easily.
 ### Pull requests

   * We follow the standard ‘Fork and Pull’ workflow.